itsgoingd/clockwork/README.md

 ## Installation

-This extension provides out of the box support for Laravel 4 and Slim 2 frameworks, you can add support for any other or custom framework via an extensible API.
+This extension provides out of the box support for Laravel 4, Slim 2 and CodeIgniter 2.1 frameworks, you can add support for any other or custom framework via an extensible API.

 To install latest version simply add it to your `composer.json`: